marmy28/db_constraints/docs/keyeditem.md

     {
         return new Candy(this._name, this._ranking, this._brand);
     }
-    // The primary key is now the clustered index mixin KeyedItem!(typeof(this), PrimaryKeyColumn);
+    // The primary key is now the clustered index as it is by default mixin KeyedItem!(typeof(this), PrimaryKeyColumn);
 }